Caneserkenc/Embedded-System-Design-Flow-on-Zynq-Ver.2023.2/docs/lab3.md

 > Skip the next two steps (2 and 3) if you see /Basic_Elements under the Categories section, (like the one shown in figure)

 1. For the IP to appear in the IP catalog in particular categories, the IP must be configured to be part of those categories.
-To change which categories the IP will appear in the **IP catalog** click Blue Plus (Red box shown in the figure) in the **Categories** section.
+To change which categories the IP will appear in the **IP catalog** click Blue Plus in the **Categories** section.
 This opens the Choose IP Categories window
    <p align="center">
    <img src ="pics/lab3/7_basicelements.jpg" width="80%" height="80%"/>
    </p>